 But across organizations, there is a very high premium on AI systems that make accurate decisions: from algorithms that optimize an energy grid, through to an AI model making medical diagnoses.
 Compromising on model accuracy can have severe commercial and ethical consequences.
 Business leaders should look out for and leverage next-generation technologies, such as Causal AI, that facilitate explainability without sacrificing accuracy and performance capabilities.

 Interviews with the press

 causaLens Director of Data Science, Dr. Andre Franca, was interviewed by the press as an expert on the topic.
 Below are some of Andre’s quotes.
-Click on the quotes to see the full story, and browse our FAQs if you have remaining questions.
+Click on the quotes to see the full story, and browse our FAQs if you have any remaining questions.